 Cleveland Clinic Indian River Hospital’s neuro-interventionalist team provides advanced treatment for ischemic strokes using a procedure known as mechanical thrombectomy, a technique that has revolutionized stroke care in the United States.
 Each patient’s recovery is individualized, but research clearly shows the procedure has positive results for one of every three patients if treated within 24 hours.
 To learn more, call (772) 448-8600 or click here.

-Welcome to the Emergency Room at Indian River Medical Center.
+Welcome to the Emergency Room at Cleveland Clinic Indian River Hospital.
 We understand the ER can be a stressful and unfamiliar place, especially when you are in pain or concerned about your health or your loved one’s health.
 The following is to help you understand how the ER works and to hopefully make your visit as comfortable as possible.

 Triage means “to sort.”
 All patients are triaged regardless of why or how they come to the ER.
 A registered nurse evaluates each patient in the waiting room or at bedside and assesses the medical urgency.
 For example, someone with a life-threatening condition will need to be seen before someone with a broken arm or other problem that does not immediately threaten his or her life.
 Please understand that this is the reason if the triage nurse takes another patient in front of you.
 It’s a good idea to bring a medical history form or wallet card, so you can quickly provide information.